mikaelho/tinysync/README.md

 couchdb-python is a synchronous library, which means that you need to have a network vonnection, and network delays will slow down your code.

-First "level" of your data structure must be dicts, as these correspond to the documents that CouchDB expecta to see.
+First "level" of your data structure must be dicts, as these correspond to the documents that CouchDB expects to see.
 These dicts will get "polluted" by the CouchDB standard metadata elements, _id and _rev.

     >>> my_device.one = { 'data': 'first version' }
     >>> my_device.one._id